ChorckPtyLtd/aws-lambda-unzip-py/README.md

 # aws-lambda-unzip-py
-Python AWS Lambda function to extract zip files uploaded to S3.
+Python AWS Lambda function to extract zip files after a virus scan is completed and marked clean.

+Virus scan can be done by the Lambda function found https://github.com/upsidetravel/bucket-antivirus-function

+To setup in AWS Lambda, create a new Lambda function with Python 2.7 environment and include this Python script, inline for convenience.

+Create an SNS notification trigger from the one you created for the virus scan, details can be found in the link above.

-The zip file will be deleted at the end of the operation.
+Contents of zip file will be extracted to the same location and then will be deleted at the end of the operation.

 ## Permissions
 To remove the uploaded zip file, the role configured in your Lambda function should have a policy similar to this: